July 20, 2016 Chess No Comments on Logo Design Tips and Tricks for Bloggers

 Then select two fonts, with one font to be used as the more recognizable primary font, and an additional, simpler secondary font to complement the main font.
 Now you’re ready to compose and arrange all logo elements together.

 A good example of a perfectly executed logo design should be something like the one above, subtle yet eye-catching at the same time.

-And to make sure that your logo and brand go well together and fits the message and style of your blog, MicroCreatives is here to help!
+To make sure that your logo and personal brand go well together and fit the message and style of your blog, MicroCreatives is here to help!
 Contact the design team today to get started on your logo design, pronto!
 The team also offers copywriting, web development, and animation services.
-We’re open for questions, if you have any!
+We’re open for questions if you have any!